 Carter worked hard at solving the problems of inflation, unemployment, and rising energy costs.
 By the end of his administration, he was able to boast an increase of nearly eight million jobs and a decrease in the budget deficit.
 Despite these boasts, because interest rates were at a record high, he was viewed as a failure in these areas.
 His efforts in reducing interest rates caused a short recession.
 Carter also achieved mild success when dealing with energy shortage by denationalizing domestic petroleum prices to stimulate production.

 Carter felt called to helping improve the environment; therefore, he expanded the national park system.
 One of his great efforts in environmental protection was preserving 103 million acres of Alaskan lands.

 He was very involved in social services and even created the Department of Education.
 He also appointed a record number of minority groups to government jobs, including women, blacks, and Hispanics.

-The high point of his presidency was as he played a crucial role in uniting Israel and Egypt in a peace treaty through the Camp David agreement of 1978.
+The high point of his presidency was playing a crucial role in uniting Israel and Egypt in a peace treaty through the Camp David agreement of 1978.
 Unfortunately, problems in Iran and the Soviet Union overshadowed his efforts.

 Many were happy with negotiations of the SALT II nuclear limitation treaty with the Soviet Union.
-Unfortunately, the Soviet invaded Afghanistan in 1979, causing a severe setback with ratifying the SALT II pact.
+Unfortunately, the Soviet Union invaded Afghanistan in 1979, causing a severe setback with ratifying the SALT II pact.

-Then the news became bombarded with news when Iranian students held 52 Americans hostage after seizing the U.S. Embassy in Iran.
+A major event was when Iranian students held 52 Americans hostage after seizing the U.S. embassy in Iran.
 For over a year, negotiations to release the hostages dragged on, which caused many to blame Carter, causing him to lose his popularity.
 Freeing these hostages became one of the primary focuses during the 1980 campaign.
 Even when he lost the election, he continued to work hard at getting the hostages released.
 On Inauguration Day, when Ronald Reagan took office, Carter finally succeeded in freeing the hostages.
-He continued to work towards peace even after leaving the Presidency.
+He continued to work towards peace even after leaving the presidency.